 The MBEAN_NAME

-property defines the name of the mbean that will be generated for this health check.
+property defines the name of the mbean that is generated for this health check.

-After creating a Health Check, a new configuration node needs to be created, in order to make it accessible in the Operations Dashboard interface.
+After creating a Health Check, a new configuration node must be created to make it accessible in the Operations Dashboard interface.
 For this step, it is necessary to know the JMX Mbean name of the Health Check (the MBEAN_NAME

 The following properties should be set on the new node: